Tanattha/Tanattha/README.md

 # Hi, I'm Tanattha Thuenim (Bo)  <img src="https://media.giphy.com/media/WOwiryOPA0G6jhKqB0/giphy.gif" width="240" height="200" />
 #### • I'm Looking for software engineering related opportunities.👀 💻 </br>

-• I'm originally from Thailand 🇹🇭 but I've been living around DMV area for more than 3 yrs. </br>
+• I'm originally from Thailand 🇹🇭 but I've been living around the DMV area for more than 3 yrs. </br>
 • I'm studying and doing great in Software Engineering at Flatiron School (It'll end on Sep). </br>
 • I have been passionate about coding and IT since I was young. </br>
-• I have many experiences in the organization 🏢 and business.  </br>
 • I used to be a Programmer in Thailand for 3 yrs and IT Specialist for 2 yrs. </br>
-• I'm a fast learner 🤓  and love to learn new things.</br>
+• I'm a fast learner 🤓  and love learning new things.</br>

 ### 🔸 Feel free to take a look on my repositories or leave any comment.